Calling

 Example: Policy snippet you can adapt

 “Staff must not send PHI via standard SMS.
-Any message with patient identifiers plus health info—like diagnosis or treatment—must go through the approved secure messaging application.
+Any message with patient identifiers plus health information (diagnosis, treatment, or similar details) must go through the approved secure messaging application.
 For appointment reminders, staff may use CallHub’s SMS tools but must not reference specific conditions, medications, or sensitive services.”

 Expand this into a full policy with sections on consent, retention, device security, and breach escalation.